chinzistor/StreamerQnA/README/config.md

 The formatting of the time is done in `/config/bubble.js`.

 ### Bubble
-Open `/config/dashboard.js` and edit the settings.
+Open `/config/bubble.js` and edit the settings.

-All settings are the same as in the `dashboard` settings within the `queue` section.
+All text settings are the same as in the `dashboard` settings within the `queue` section.
 However there's an extra option for `time` here:
 - `format` sets how the time text is going to look like.
 The system will replace the following syntaxes:
   - `%h` is hours